hotwired/turbo-native-demo/README.md

 # Turbo Native Demo

-A small app to demonstrate how to use Turbo with a native app
+A small app to demonstrate how to use Turbo with a native app.
+The demo app is available at `https://turbo-native-demo.glitch.me`.

 ## Running Locally